 World of Warcraft

 World of Warcraft (WoW) is officially the most played MMORPG throughout the world with a subscriber base surpassing 10 million members.
-WoW is sometimes referred as the money minting machine for Activision Blizzard as margins in the MMORPG business are in the range of 80-85%, the highest amongst all divisions.
+WoW is sometimes referred as the money minting machine for Activision Blizzard as margins in the MMORPG business are in the range of 80-85%, the highest among all divisions.
 However, the company has been witnessing a decline in the subscriber base of the franchise, due to strong competition from other free-to-play online MMORPGs in the market.
 The latest expansion, Legion, has been quite successful in bringing subscribers back, and this should help the game retain players until the next expansion comes.

 Both the next generation consoles, the X-Box One- and the PlayStation 4, are just 18 months old, and the demand for these new consoles is still strong.
-However, the demand for the previous generation consoles has decreased since the start of the calender year 2015.
-According to NPD, gamers spent nearly $1.06 billion on hardware in the first trimester of 2015, down 13% year-over-year (y-o-y).
+However, the demand for the previous generation consoles has decreased since the start of the calendar year 2015.
+According to NPD, gamers spent nearly $446 million on hardware in the summers of 2016, down 14% year-over-year (y-o-y).

 Gaming industry's changing landscape from retail to digital

 The video gaming industry has been changing from retail towards digital.
 This is evident by the fact that a growing number of games are being published digitally.
 Casual browser-based gaming and mobile gaming have become a significant part of gaming revenues and are expected to continue to perform well in the future.

 Activision Blizzard has also changed its strategy to focus its sales through a mix of retail and digital gaming products.
 The DLC (DownLoadable Content) map packs for Call of Duty: Advanced Warfare have performed exceedingly well and the trend is expected to continue.

 Emerging new platforms such as smartphones, tablets, and social networking sites